Isfahan province: Geography

 The province experiences a moderate and dry climate on the whole, ranging between 40.6 °C (105.08 °F) and 10.6 °C (51 °F) on a cold day in the winter season.
 The average annual temperature has been recorded as 16.7 °C (62 °F) and the annual rainfall on average has been reported as 116.9 mm.
 The city of Sepahan (Esfahan) however experiences an excellent climate, with four distinct seasons.

-With an elevation of 4,040 metres, the Shahankuh is the highest peak in Isfahan Province.
-This mountain is located about 20 kilometres southwest of the city of Fereydunshahr in the western part of Isfahan Province.
+With an elevation of 4,040 metres, the Shahankuh is the highest peak in Isfahan province.
+This mountain is located about 20 kilometres southwest of the city of Fereydunshahr in the western part of the province.

 Isfahan province has 52 rivers, mostly small and temporary, with the exception of the Zāyanderud, which totals 405 km in length a basin area of 27,100 km2.

 Biodiversity

-Aphanius isfahanensis (Farsi: کپوردندان_اصفهان) is a species of Cyprinodontid fish endemic to the Zayandehrud river basin (see genus Aphanius).
+Esmaeilius isfahanensis (Farsi: کپوردندان_اصفهان) is a species of Cyprinodontid fish endemic to the Zayandehrud river basin (see genus Esmaeilius).
 It is known only from three sites across the province.

 Allium chlorotepalum is an endemic species of Isfahan province, Astragalus vernaculus is also common in the west of the province.